-It’s hard to grasp the enormity of this space without the addition of what look like toy cars or Alice in Wonderland sized shrunken people (both of which are life size in the pictures below, believe it or not).
+It’s hard to grasp the enormity of this space without the addition of what looks like toy cars or Alice in Wonderland-sized shrunken people (both of which are life-size in the pictures below, believe it or not).

 Yet, somehow, the huge space is filled…with palpable excitement – from both the artists and the visitors.

-You can find out more at IJ Hallen (more information coming online soon).
+You can find out more at IJ Hallen.